phillipyosief/vscode-alcatel-language-support/README.md

   - Command parameters with appropriate descriptions

 - **Hover Information**:
-  - Displays detailed information about commands when hovering
+  - Displays information about commands when hovering
   - Shows available parameters for each command
   - Command documentation on demand